 Parents/guardians should provide, at the time of enrollment, information on any allergies the student may have.
 The school nurse may request written permission from the parents/guardians to communicate with a student's health care provider as needed.
 Staff members are trained annually on risk reduction strategies, symptom recognition, and response procedures.
 Epinephrine is available for emergency allergic reactions.
+If you do not want these medications administered to your student in an emergency, please notify [the school nurse or principal] in writing.
 Rescue inhalers are not provided in any building.